antonio081014/WWDC_Learning_Review/README.md

 - [x] 101 Keynote
 - [x] 102 Platforms State of the Union
 - [x] 220 Say hello to the new look of app icons
+- [x] 323 Build a SwiftUI app with the new design

 ## WWDC 2024
 - [x] 101 Keynote